 4. Bonus points

-If you have received excess cash whether through an inheritance, bonus, or tax refund, make sure you direct a percentage of it into your emergency fund.
+If you have received excess cash whether through an inheritance, bonus, or tax refund, make sure you consider directing a percentage of it into your emergency fund.

 For instance, if you receive a hefty tax refund, do your best to simply deposit the check—or at least 25% of it—into your emergency account.
 The feelings of security and satisfaction you'll get from a fully funded safety net are far greater than the short-lived thrill of buying a couple of new iPads or a trip to Turks and Caicos, however tempting.